 In 1999, guitarist Marv Weyer, a Pontiac native who worked a long career from the late 1950s with Tamla and Hi-Q recording artists Nick & The Jaguars, to Barbara Mandrell in California and Nashville in the 1960s and 1970s, to Eddie Jackson and Swannee Caldwell in Detroit, asked Earls to contribute a song to an album he was producing.
 Like a seasoned blues singer, Earls came up with an idea for ''I Started Rockin' A Long Time Ago'', and then assembled the lyrics while in front of the microphone, started rockin' down in Memphis, Tennessee Yeah,

 I started rockin' down in Memphis.
 Tennessee, Yeah,

 And old Sam Phillips seen a little song in me

-He said, 'Son,
+He said, 'Son, you're lookin' fine,

 Sign it right there on the dotted line